-Quantum computing is the use of quantum-mechanical phenomena such as superposition and entanglement to perform computation.
-Computers that perform quantum computation are known as a quantum computers.
+Quantum computing is the exploitation of collective properties of quantum states, such as superposition and entanglement, to perform computation.
+The devices that perform quantum computations are known as quantum computers.

-D-Wave Systems, Inc. is a quantum computing company, based in Burnaby, British Columbia, Canada.
-D-Wave is the world's first company to sell computers which exploit quantum effects in their operation.
+D-Wave Systems Inc. is a Canadian quantum computing company, based in Burnaby, British Columbia, Canada.
+D-Wave was the world's first company to sell computers to exploit quantum effects in their operation.

 The next generation of computers may make use of the "spin" of electrons instead of their charge.
 Spintronics relies on manipulating these spins to make them capable of carrying data.